Robert S. Beightler: Training the 37th Infantry Division

-Following the training of the 37th, Beightler would lead them into battle in the Pacific theater of the war.
+Following the training of the 37th, Beightler led them into battle in the Pacific theater of the war.
 The "Buckeye Division," as the 37th was called, entered the theater in 1942.
 The 37th were victorious in numerous battles, including victories at New Georgia, Bougainville, the Battle of Manila, and raced the 33rd Division to liberate Baguio City.
 They would go on to liberate 1300 internees at the Bilibid Prison in Muntinlupa.

 On September 5, 1945, Beightler accepted articles of surrender from Major General Iguchi, commanding general, 80th Brigade, Imperial Japanese Army, in Luzon, Philippines.

 The Buckeye Division produced 7 Medal of Honor recipients during the war.
-They were demobilized in November 1945.
+The division was demobilized in November 1945.

 Postwar service

-At the end of World War II, Beightler was the only National Guard general to have commanded his division for the length of the war.
 In addition to being the Army's longest-serving division commander in 1945, Beightler received an appointment in the Regular Army in 1946, one of only two National Guard major generals to receive such an appointment at that time.
 Following the war, Beightler was assigned to the 5th Service Command at Fort Hayes in Columbus.
 In 1947, he was appointed president of the personnel board of the Secretary of War, moving back to Washington.
 In 1949, he was assigned to the Far East, taking over the Marianas-Bonins Command on Guam.

 In 1950, he was appointed the Deputy Military Governor of Okinawa, as well as the Deputy Governor of the Ryukyus Islands Command.
 During this period he dedicated most of his time toward rebuilding the infrastructure of the Ryukyu Islands.
-Following a massive heart attack in 1952, one of nine Beightler would suffer throughout his life, he was flown to Walter Reed Medical Center in Washington D.C.; in 1953, Beightler was retired from the military after 42 years of service.
+Following a massive heart attack in 1952, one of nine Beightler suffered throughout his life, he was flown to Walter Reed Medical Center in Washington D.C.; in 1953, he retired from the military after 42 years of service.

 Politics

 Beightler had been involved in politics since his return from World War I. He was a lifelong critic of too much federal power, and constantly feuded with Washington in defending the National Guard.
-He was a staunch conservative in the classical liberal sense, believing in the freedom of the States and a skeptic of the federal government.
+He was a staunch conservative in the classical liberal sense, believing in the freedom of the States and skeptical of the federal government.

 He was active in the Ohio Republican Party, having been a longtime friend of John W. Bricker, and close friends of Ohio Republican leader Ed Schorr and U.S. Senate Majority Leader and presidential son Robert A. Taft.
 He had extensive media contacts that he used to the 37th's advantage in a dispute with the War Department in Washington, as well as to keep up on the political environment personally.
 At one point he was the mayor of Marble Cliff, Ohio, a tiny hamlet just outside downtown Columbus.
+He resigned in 1932 after being activated to work on the Interstate Highway System for the U.S. Military.
 He was an alternate delegate from the Ohio delegation to the 1940 Republican National Convention.